 RESNET Server and Remote Access Policy

-Students are permitted to configure their machines as servers with authorization from Computing Services.
+Students are permitted to configure their machines as servers with authorization from Information Technology.
 In the context of this policy, a server refers to any means by which a computer is set up so that it can be accessed from a remote location via the network.
 This can include but is not limited to WWW, FTP, file sharing, and user accounts.
 Campus technology support services provide no support for configuration or maintenance of servers.

 Registration of a server implies that the student understands these risks and accepts full responsibility for the security of the server.